 Over the years, several key members have joined and strengthened LOORG, in terms of its breadth and depth of basic and translational science.
 These include the experienced postdoctoral scientists: Dr Helen Kalirai, Dr Sarah Lake, Dr Karen Aughton, and Dr Carlos R. Figueiredo, who have undertaken their own research as well as supervised undergraduate and postgraduate students.

-In particular, Dr Kalirai has been instrumental in establishing a well-characterised ocular melanoma biobank (the Liverpool Ocular Oncology Biobank [LOOB]), which supports the fundamental and translational research that LOORG is undertaking with its national and international collaborators.
+In particular, Dr Kalirai has been instrumental in establishing the Ocular Oncology Biobank (OOB), which supports the fundamental and translational research that LOORG is undertaking with its national and international collaborators.

 A major strength of the LOORG is this capability to join forces with ocular oncology clinicians, medical oncologists, pathologists, medical statisticians, basic scientists and industry, to ensure that the research it conducts addresses the key questions that aims to bring about improved survival and quality of life for ocular oncology patients.